Air Monitoring Sites

 Background Concentrations for the 1-Hour SO2 and NO2 NAAQS Compliance Demonstration

 In 2010 the EPA finalized and promulgated new 1-hour NAAQS for SO2 and NO2.
 There have been several clarification memos released by EPA regarding application of Appendix W modeling guidance for the new aforementioned 1-hour standards.
 On March 1, 2011, EPA released a memo entitled Additional Clarification Regarding Application of Appendix W Modeling Guidance for the 1-hour NO2 NAAQS.
 The memo recommends that for both SO2 and NO2, use the latest three (3) year average background values that were calculated based on season and hour day.
-The link below contain the AERMOD formatted season by hour of day SO2 and NO2 ZIP file, based on the latest three years of monitor data.
-The appropriate AERMOD keywords have been included so AERMOD can read the data for a NAAQS compliance demonstration.
+The link below contain the AERMOD formatted season by hour of day SO2 and NO2 ZIP files, based on the latest three years of monitor data.

 Background Concentrations for the 24-Hour PM2.5 NAAQS Compliance Demonstration